 An easy and varied walk taking in cycle track, woodland and gravel paths.
 This is a figure of 8 route with lots of historical interest and peaceful scenery along the way!
 To get the most out of your walk, be sure to pop in to the Visitor Centre for a trail guide before setting off.

 Dog friendly walk

-Castle Semple Visitor Centre car park, Lochwinnoch (PA12 4EA )
+Parking available at Castle Semple Visitor Centre, Lochwinnoch (PA12 4EA )

 Route: From the visitor centre, look for the ramp onto the National Cycle Network and head up onto the path.
 Turn right and follow it along until you come to the entrance to Parkhill Wood on your left (there is a wooden information board).
 Follow the trails through the woods – there are several you could take but we chose to follow signs for the Maze.
 After a very short de-tour along to see the Ice House and Ice Cave, return to the main track and you will soon pass the impressive Castle Semple Collegiate Church.
 A short distance further along there is a right turn through a gate, which takes you back onto the cycle path (can be muddy here).
 About halfway along, when you reach the point at which you entered Parkhill Wood earlier on, turn left (signposted for Castle Semple Loch) and follow the loch-side path back to the Visitor Centre.

 It was my birthday and my hubby and I were heading to the Lochwinnoch area for a child-free spa day courtesy of my sister!
 Naturally I wanted to take maximum advantage of being in an unexplored area to fit in a bit of a wander so after some research I decided on this one: a combination of a tiny section of the Semple Trail and a bit of the Johnshill Loop – both of which can be found on the Clyde Muirshiel Regional Park website.